 - 2 cups fresh bread crumbs

-- 1½ lbs greens - swiss chard, turnip greens, beet greens, kale, spinach
+- 1 1/2 lbs Swiss chard, or a mix with turnip greens, beet greens, kale, spinach

 - 2 shallots, finely chopped